 \subsection{Probabilistic Lobbying with Issue Weighting}

-Table~\ref{tab:plpiw} summarizes our results for $\plpiw{X}{Y}$, where $\textsc{X} \in \{\textsc{MB},\textsc{IB},\textsc{VB}\}$ and $\textsc{Y} \in \{\textsc{SM},\textsc{AM}\}$.
-The most interesting observation is that introducing issue weights raises the complexity from $\p$ to $\np$-completeness for all cases of microbribery and issue bribery (though it remains the same for voter bribery).
+Table~\ref{tab:plpiw} summarizes some of our results for $\plpiw{X}{Y}$, where $\textsc{X} \in \{\textsc{MB}, \textsc{VB}\}$ and $\textsc{Y} \in \{\textsc{SM},\textsc{AM}\}$; again, note that Table~\ref{tab:plpiw} does not cover all our results.
+The most interesting observation from the table is that introducing issue weights raises the complexity from $\p$ to $\np$-completeness for all cases of microbribery (though it remains the same for voter bribery).
 Nonetheless, we show (Theorem~\ref{thm-issueweighted-FPT}) that these $\np$-complete problems are fixed-parameter tractable.
 Another interesting observation concerns the question of membership in $\wtwo$.
-In the cases indicated by the $*$ annotation, we can show this membership only when we take the lower bound $O$ quantifying the objective of the bribery (in terms of issue weights) as a further parameter.
+In the case indicated by the $*$ annotation, we can show this membership only when we take the lower bound $O$ quantifying the objective of the bribery (in terms of issue weights) as a further parameter.
 Question marks indicate open problems.